Jonathan-Gander/IconsMaker/README.md

 Look in your Xcode log to get path to your brand new images.

 ### How does it work?
-App creates a large View for your Icon View and generate an `UIImage` from it.
+App creates a large View for your `icon` View and generate an `UIImage` from it.
 It is the 'base image'.
 Then it generates images in all sizes by simply resize base image.

 And that's all!